Fan falls from stands at Pirates-Cubs game at PNC Park in Pittsburgh

 The game was delayed for about 10 minutes before play resumed in the bottom of the seventh inning.
 Numerous players were seen saying prayers or taking a knee.

-In a statement, the Pirates said their "thoughts and prayers are with him and his family."
+In a statement after the game, the Pirates said their "thoughts and prayers are with him and his family."

-"It's extremely unfortunate," Pirates manager Derek Shelton told reporters following the game.
-"That's an understatement."

 "Truly hate what happened tonight," McCutchen posted to the social media platform X after the game.
 "Cant (sic) help but think about that guy, his family and friends.
 I pray tonight for him.
 Let us think about his loved ones and hug our families a little tighter tonight."